Last update: 1 year ago

 Not My Favs – remove all items that you NEVER use.
 Hint: they are probably at the very top or in the very back.

 Doesn’t Work/Too Hard to Use – remove all items that are broken, don’t work well, or are just too hard/inconvenient to use.

 Sort and Categorize the items into groups by use, function, preference.

 Define a space for those items – create zones.

 Purchase products that can add layers, contain a category, &/or make a hard to reach section more accessible.

 Put everything back and admire your hard work!”

 Tanisha Lyons-Porter is a professional organiser and owner of Natural Born Organizers.
-Actually, organising is not only her profession but also her passion ever since she was a child.
-Tanisha can be contacted via Facebook or Twitter.
+Organising has been not only her profession but also her passion ever since she was a child.
+You can contact Tanisha via Facebook or Twitter.

 Make Technology Work For You

 These were all the speed cleaning tips our experts and bloggers had to offer.
 We’d like to sincerely thank them for participating, this was a team effort, and we couldn’t have done it without them!
-Their advice and tricks show us that no matter how tedious and time-consuming cleaning can be, there are always faster and better ways to do it.
+Their advice and tricks show us that there are always faster and better ways to do it, no matter how tedious and time-consuming cleaning can be.
+Even our professional cleaners learned something new from them!